How to Unfold Top Decays: Unbinned top quark decay unfolding

 \subsection{Lower-dimensional unfolding}

 We know that the precision of learned phase space distribution using neural networks scales unfavorably with the phase space dimension~\cite{Maitre:2021uaa,Badger:2022hwf}.\footnote{For a possible improvement see Ref.~\cite{Spinner:2024hjm, Brehmer:2024yqw}.} The full 12-dimensional phase space will not be the optimal representation to measure the top mass.
 Instead, we only use a lower-dimensional phase space representation for the top mass measurement, finding a balance between relevant kinematic information and dimensionality.
-We postpone the full kinematic unfolding to the point where we need to access to the full kinematics and benefit from the measured top mass
+We postpone the full kinematic unfolding to the point where we need to access the full kinematics and benefit from the measured top mass.

-For the traditional CMS analysis~\cite{CMS:2022kqg}, two phase space dimensions were unfolded, $M_{jjj}$ and $p_{T,jjj}$.
-A jet energy calibration relies on the reconstructed $W$-boson.
-Identifying the $W$-decay jets in the top ideally requires $b$-tagging information, which is not available in our case.
-Without $b$-tagging, our goal is to calibrate jets using as much reliable jet information as possible.
-From Fig.~\ref{fig:data} we know that all 2-jet masses include a sharp $W$-mass peak, suggesting that we unfold those for the top mass measurement.
+For the traditional CMS analysis~\cite{CMS:2022kqg}, two phase space dimensions were unfolded, $M_{jjj}$ and $p_{T,jjj}$, where the $p_{T,jjj}$ was integrated over in the final measurement.
+The jet mass calibration relies on the reconstructed $W$ boson.
+Identifying the $W$-decay jets in the top jet ideally requires $b$-tagging information, but because of the inefficiency not all jets from the $W$ decay can be identified.
+Instead, the jet mass can be calibrated by using all possible 2-jet combinations, where each of the three resulting distributions feature a sharp $W$-mass peak (see Fig.~\ref{fig:data}).
+Therefore, we unfold those for the top mass measurement such that a reliable calibration can be performed at a later stage.

 Our unfolding setup follows Sec.~\ref{sec:ana_masses}.
 From Eq.\eqref{eq:trijetmass} we know that we can extract the 3-jet mass as a proxy for the top mass from the set of single-jet and 2-jet masses.
 Because the single-jet masses are largely universal and not a good handle on the jet energy calibration, our first choice is to measure the top mass from a 4-dimensional unfolding of